zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 129. Even if there are some monks who are difficult to take care of, there are lay members who live at home,

-After becoming someone who doesn’t care about other people’s sons, he should walk alone like a rhino horn.
+After becoming someone who doesn't care about other people's sons, he should walk alone like a rhino horn.

 "Even if there are some monks, it is difficult to take advantage": "Here, even